Puerto Williams: Commerce, private and financial services

+Connectivity infrastructure: recent investments and future plans

+In recent years Puerto Williams has received public investment to enhance connectivity.
+It already has 5G internet via a submarine fiber-optic link.
+Airport infrastructure (a new passenger terminal) was completed in 2024.
+A new multipurpose pier entered service in 2023, with future plans to extend it to receive longer vessels and to add a passenger maritime terminal aimed at Cruise ship operations.
+According to the Ministry of Public Works (Chile), the passenger terminal-complete with customs, immigration police and SAG services, and outfitting for berthing longer ships-was scheduled for completion by late December 2025.
+The new pier adds to existing smaller facilities such as the fishermen’s pier, the Armada de Chile’s Muelle Guardián Brito, and the roll-on/roll-off ferry ramp receiving periodic arrivals from Punta Arenas.
+The ferry voyage takes about 32 hours between the two points and is subsidized for residents.

+Future connectivity is also associated with a new ferry ramp at Puerto Navarino, west of the commune capital, which-after its 2024 inauguration-reinstated the bimodal connection (fast-boat Beagle Channel crossing plus overland transport) with Ushuaia that had been interrupted during the 2020 pandemic.
+The Puerto Navarino ramp is also expected to enable ferry connections to Yendegaia Bay, and-once the road being built from northern Chilean Tierra del Fuego crosses the Cordillera Darwin to meet Yendegaia-to eventually offer a faster, largely overland connection from Puerto Williams to Punta Arenas and the rest of the region via Tierra del Fuego.

 Transport

 Access is by daily air service from Guardiamarina Zañartu Airport provided by Aerovías DAP or by the weekly vehicle ferry, Yaghan, from Punta Arenas, 350 km to the north.
 There is no formal public transport service, but an expensive transfer is possible using smaller boats to Ushuaia on the main island of Tierra del Fuego, in Argentina.

 Naval base

 Puerto Williams is one of the principal naval bases of the Chilean Navy.
 The base is used as start point for patrol, reconnaissance missions, and rescues in the areas of Beagle Channel, Cape Horn, Drake Passage and the Antarctic Peninsula.
 The Chilean Navy operates Guardia Marina Zañartu Airport and the Naval Hospital of Puerto Williams in Puerto Williams.
 Navy personnel make up a considerable portion of the population, although their numbers have decreased in the 21st century.

 The following patrol boats and ships are stationed at Puerto Williams: